cloudfright/blog/cloudfright-blog/content/posts/hello-hugo-pt3.md

     │   └── extend_head.html
     └── robots.txt
 ```
-We create a file called ```extend_head-html``` in the site root under the ```layouts/partials``` file path.
-This HTML file will get bumdled as part of the head and can include HTML, JavaScript, or CSS.
+If we create a file called ```extend_head-html``` in the site root under the ```layouts/partials``` file path. this HTML file will get bumdled as part of the head and can include HTML, JavaScript, or CSS.

 But before we go ahead and initialise App Insights, there’s some privacy laws to attend to.
 The General Data Protection Regulation (GDPR) stipulates that we need to ask for [user consent](https://gdpr.eu/cookies/) before cookies can be leveraged to analyse user behaviour.

 We’re all familiar with cookie banners we see everyday, and that’s what we need to build to comply with the regulation. *LittleBigTech* has an excellent [blog article](https://littlebigtech.net/posts/hugo-gdpr-cookie-consent-banner/) on how to go about this.
 I’ll base the banner off his work, but with a few twists.
-I want to keep the PaperMod theme directory unmodified and easy to update via git submodules, so I’ll use the other hooks available for custom CSS.
+I want to keep the PaperMod theme directory unmodified and easy to update via git submodules, so I’ll use the the PaperMod hooks mentioned above.

 Let’s start with the head modifications

-Here’s what will go into extend_head.html
+Here’s what will go into ```extend_head.html```
 ```html
 <div id="cookie-notice">
     <span>We would like to use third party cookies and scripts to improve the